Stupid simple ways to keep your acrylic paint from drying too quickly and get better, more magical blends.

 - Harness the blending advantages of oil paint without the huge time investment

-It has the special mixing and application qualities of oil paint, but without the long-extended drying times.
+Acrylic paint has the special mixing and application qualities of oil paints, but without the long-extended drying times.
 It used to take oil painters 3-4 days to wait for their paintings to dry in between layers; painters using acrylics need only wait 5-10 minutes between layers.

-So, being the awesome acrylic painter you are, you want to get those dope-looking blends and a teensy bit more control in the “working time” from your acrylics.
+So, you’re going to want a teensy bit more control in the “working time” from your acrylics.

-In fact, when it comes to keeping your acrylic paint on canvas wet, there are two schools of thought:
+When it comes to keeping your acrylic paint on canvas wet for longer, there are two schools of thought:

 I have seen artists use either one or a mix of both approaches to keep their paintings workable for longer.
-Quite frankly, it’s really up to you how many of these tactics you want to utilize.
+It’s really up to you how many of these tactics you want to utilize.
+So, let’s dive into each of the various methods artists use to keep their acrylic paint wet for longer.

-If you have never heard of a wet palette before, it’s basically a tray that contains a damp surface for your acrylic paint to rest on while you work.
+If you have never heard of a stay-wet palette before, it’s basically a tray that contains a damp surface for your acrylic paint to rest on while you work.

-Wet palette trays are a popular palette option, mainly due to its nice walled borders, giving artists the ability to add wet towels topped with parchment or tracing paper to help make their acrylic paint stay wet for longer.
+Wet palette trays is one of the best ways to keep your paint wet, mainly due to its nice walled borders – giving artists the ability to add wet paper towel topped with parchment paper or wax paper to help make their acrylic paint stay wet for longer.
+You can opt for either ceramic or plastic palette trays.

 Read more: How to Make your Own DIY Wet Palette

-Spraying your palette is a simple yet straight forward method for keeping your paint wet.
+Spraying your palette is a simple yet straight forward method for extending the drying time of acrylic paint.

-All you need to do this is get a spray bottle with water and simply spray a mist of water over your palette and paint pools every few minutes.
+All you need to do this is get a spray bottle with water and simply spray a thin layer of water over your palette (or palette paper) and paint pools every few minutes.
 This helps keep your paint wet and workable for longer periods of time AND it’s easy to set-up and use!

 As the name suggest, paint retarders are a transparent additive you can mix into your paint to extend or retard their drying time.
 It works by altering the paint film and prevents the water from evaporating out of the paint as quickly.